distributed-lab/vortex-rs/README.md

 ## Abstract

 This implementation leverages Poseidon2 hash function for Merkle tree and RingSIS hash implementation (it has been rewritten from [Gnark's implementation](https://github.com/Consensys/gnark-crypto/blob/master/field/koalabear/sis/sis.go)) for hashing columns.
+On the x86 architecture that enable AVX optimization it leverages dynamic library compiled from Go version mentioned above.
 It also leverages KoalaBear prime field and its 4-degree extension.
 The field, Poseidon2 and DFT implementations are taken from [Plonky3](https://github.com/Plonky3/Plonky3) repository.

 The original paper can be found [here](https://eprint.iacr.org/2024/185).